 Though relapse is often a part of recovery, it is preventable.
 During therapy, clients learn how to identify their particular triggers to use and how to manage those triggers going forward.

-The best method to avoid relapse is to engage in a comprehensive addiction treatment program.
-Long-term abstinence rates following detox are much higher for those who continue into formal treatment.
 In therapy, clients learn how to process troubling emotions and manage stress without using substances.
 They identify unhealthy behavioral patterns, learn how they lead to relapse, and construct better patterns that can aid their recovery in the future.

-Relapse prevention planning is often part of therapy.
+Relapse prevention planning is often part of addiction treatment therapy.
 The therapist may work with the client to identify situations that could potentially lead to relapse.
 The client and therapist will then devise ways to deal with these situations in ways that don’t involve substance abuse.
 Ultimately, when these situations arise in the real world, the client will be equipped with the tools to deal with them effectively.

 How to Avoid Relapse